semgrep/semgrep-docs/README.md

 ### Developing docs locally

 1. Install mkdocs: `pip install mkdocs==1.1.2`
-2. Install required plugins: `pip install mkdocs-redirects`
+2. Install required plugins: `pip install mkdocs-redirects mkdocs-meta-descriptions-plugin`
 3. Clone the repo
 4. Run the docs locally with `mkdocs serve` and then go to: <http://127.0.0.1:8000/>

 If you use `pipx` to manage virtual environments, you can install the required apps with
-`pipx install mkdocs==1.1.2 && pipx inject mkdocs mkdocs-redirects`
+`pipx install mkdocs==1.1.2 && pipx inject mkdocs mkdocs-redirects mkdocs-meta-descriptions-plugin`

 ## Creating content